nielsenguest/2020_ecd/README.md

-# strategy_tour_2020
+# 2020_ecd
-Case for the Strategy Tour of 2020
+Case for the Econometric Career Days in Rotterdam of 2020